• Skip to Content

 2. Students desiring to take the examination meet with their advisors to review eligibility and assure that all requirements have been met.

-3. With the approval of the advisor, 30 days or more before the scheduled examination, the student completes the “Comprehensive Examination Application Form” and submits it to the PhD Program Director for approval.
+3. With the approval of the advisor, 30 days or more before the scheduled examination, the student completes the “Comprehensive Examination Application Form” and submits it to the PhD Program Administrator for approval.
 A copy of the approval form is kept on file in the students’ personal folder in the PhD Program Director’s office.

 4. The PhD Program Director informs the PhD Curriculum Committee members of those students approved to take the Comprehensive Examination three weeks before the examination.